 So, if you want to know how to winterize your lawn to keep it in top condition, find out when you should stop mowing your lawn for winter.

 If you have a large backyard, you may need to know how to use a leaf blower.
 Protecting your lawn mower through colder months is essential, so here's how to store a lawn mower.
-Be sure to also check out 7 lawnmower mistakes you’re probably making right now, and how much you should water your lawn to keep it green, according to experts.
+Be sure to also check out 7 lawnmower mistakes you’re probably making right now, and avoid these 5 mistakes you could be making with your lawn this winter.

 When should you stop mowing your lawn for winter?